 I know this, and you know this (or will know this), because we have read it in the book of books, about our king of kings.

 There are so many choices regarding bible versions these days, praise God.
 Fifty or sixty years ago this wasn't the case and the translations were not easy to read, and folks mostly left bible reading and study up to our churches.
-But now there's so many popular translations it's hard to keep track of their alphabet soup abundance ("KJ, NKJ, REB, NASB, GNB,ESV, NIV, RSV, NAB, JB, NJB, NLT and so on).
+But now there are so many popular translations it's hard to keep track of their alphabet soup abundance ("KJ, NKJ, REB, NASB, GNB,ESV, NIV, RSV, NAB, JB, NJB, NLT and so on).

 But the great thing about this modern explosion of translations is they are all getting easier to read, and for the most part, are accurate and handy, and many come with helps, and pointers, and introductions to each book, and maps too.